daolympus/daolympus-docs/docs/contracts/02_contract-docs/policies/Parthenon.md

-Parthenon, OlympusDAO&#39;s on-chain governance system.
+Parthenon, DAOlympus&#39;s on-chain governance system, as implemented by OlympusDAO.

 *The Parthenon policy is also the Kernel&#39;s Executor.*